First Time Chemo Patient

 Choosing the right wig is a personal journey and we want to make sure that you are completely happy and satisfied with your headpiece.
 We want you to feel confident wearing her and we want you to continue to exude confidence and beauty as you go about your day to day activities.
 Choosing the right cancer wig will definitely boost your confidence.

 How much are cancer patient wigs?

 The price of wigs for cancer patients depends on the style of the wig and the quality of the hair.
-Our wigs for cancer patients are made from synthetic hair.
-Generally, a Godiva's Secret wig for cancer patients cost anywhere between $27 to $450, depending on what kind of wig you choose.
+Our wigs for cancer patients are made from the highest quality of synthetic hair.
+Generally, a Godiva's Secret wig for cancer patients ranges from $159 to $449, depending on the kind of wig you choose.
 We do not offer human hair wigs because of their outlandish prices and the fact that they are hard to maintain over time.

 Will insurance cover the cost of cancer patient wigs?

 Many health insurance companies will help you cover the cost of your wig.
 Just like us, they are here to help you.
 Cancer Wigs are not necessarily cheap so it is completely normal for people to want some extra help with their cancer wigs.
 In order to take advantage of this under your insurance, make sure to consult with your doctor.
 This will allow your insurance to cover some of the cost and it will make it much easier for you to get your wig and begin your treatment.
 In the event that your insurance provider does not cover any portion of the cost for your wig, there are other organizations that you can reach out to that will provide you with the necessary help.
 One such organization is the American Cancer Society.
 In some cases they offer free cancer patient wigs that you can take advantage of.

 Do you have any additional products that can be used with wigs for cancer patients?